janv/rest_in_place/README.markdown

   been restored with the data from the server.
 This means you can use the event handler to further modify the data and overwrite the displayed value (useful for number/date formatting for example).
-- `failure.rest-in-place` after an error occured.
+- `failure.rest-in-place` after an error occurred.
 The second argument will be jQuery's responseJSON, so it is possible to handle (for instance) server-side validation errors.